hvlds/time-manager/docs/README.md

 ## License

-This project is licensed under the GNU GPL version 3 &mdash; see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GPL version 3 &mdash; see the [LICENSE](LICENSE) file for details